 NFCC works closely with relevant Government counterparts to complement and supplement the Government of Nepal National Cervical Cancer Screening and Prevention Program to ensure every Nepali woman between the age of 30-60 years has access to cervical cancer screening and thereafter, if required appropriate care and treatment.

 The Ministry of Health and Population under the Government of Nepal is the focal agency where our work on cervical cancer and HPV is concentrated.

 Within the Ministry of Health and Population, we work with the following divisions/departments directly or indirectly to further the work we do on cervical cancer and HPV.

 In The Community

 NFCC has been working actively in HPV and cervical cancer since 2014.
-Since then NFCC have conducted many cervical cancer screening camps across Nepal.
-Due to unavailability of the facility in current context HPV testing has been compromised.
+Since then NFCC has conducted many cervical cancer screening camps across Nepal.
+Due to the unavailability of the facility in the current context HPV testing has been compromised.
 However as mandated by the government of Nepal, Visual Inspection with acetic acid(VIA) as the primary method of cervical cancer screening to reach the maximum number of women, NFCC has been conducting the VIA camps in different settings.

 The purposes of conducting camps are:

 - To screen women of age group 30 to 60

 - To make the appropriate referral center